carbonjs/carbon-framework/README.md

 * `library` - Keep all your code related to your application organized under one directory.
 * `library/helpers` - Contains application-level helpers which will be available through your application.
 For example, here you can put parts of code that will be reused all the time such as a helper to render header or footer of your application.
+* `public` - Contains all files which need to be accessible from the client side (e.g. images, CSS & JS files etc.)
 * `views/helper` - Contains view templates of your helpers (if needed).
 * `views/layout` - Contains view layouts for your application.
 * `views/scripts` - Contains view templates of the application-level pages such as 404 or 500 errors.